ray-project/deltacat/deltacat/examples/compactor/README.md

 A: Yes, use `--catalog-root /path/to/catalog` with any of the scripts.

 **Q: How do I see the actual data contents?**
-A: Run `python bootstrap.py --run-compaction yes` to see complete before/after data comparison with every record displayed.
+A: Run `python bootstrap.py --run-compaction y` to see complete before/after data comparison with every record displayed.

 **Q: What if compaction fails?**
 A: Check that: